Skip to main content

 TOURING ROUTES

-The scenic journey along the Trans Canada, Highway 1 leading to the community of Field, is a 210-kms drive (2.25 hours) from Calgary, AB.
-For those starting from the majestic Pacific Ocean, prepare yourself for an epic 711-km drive (8.25 hours) drive from Vancouver to Golden.
+The scenic journey along the Trans Canada, Highway 1 leading to the community of Field, is a 2.25 hours, a quick 210-kms drive from Calgary, AB.
+For those starting from the majestic Pacific Ocean, prepare yourself for an epic 8.25 hour (711-km) drive from Vancouver to Golden.

 Experience the unbeatable road trip from Calgary to Fernie in just 3.25 hours, a swift 300-km journey via Highway 2, leading to Highway 3 – the Crowsnest Highway.
 For travellers living or arriving in Vancouver, gear up for an exciting 11.5-hour drive on the scenic Crowsnest, spanning a 940-km route.
-The historic Hwy 3, is it’s own adventure – as it travel through several mountain passes including the Kootenay Pass (between Salmo & Creston) – it’s one of BC’s highest mountain pass (at 1,775 m / 5,823 ft.).
+The historic Hwy 3, is it’s own adventure – this stretch of highway travels through several mountain passes.
+The Kootenay Pass, located between Salmo & Creston, is one of BC’s highest mountain pass at 1,775 m / 5,823 ft.

 Related Stories